Lattice Semiconductor Corporation [LSCC] – Mismatched value: Check Out the Fundamental Analysis

 Lattice Semiconductor Corporation [NASDAQ:LSCC]: Analyst Rating and Earnings

 Professional stock traders oftentimes make sure they verify what some leading Wall Street voices have to say about a potential buy.
 Currently, in relation to Lattice Semiconductor Corporation [LSCC], the latest Wall Street average recommendation we can view is from the fiscal quarter that will be ending in the month of 12/30/2019.
-The average 12-month price forecast for this stock is $19.40, with the high estimate being $25.00, the low estimate being $18.00 and the median estimate amounting to $23.50.
-This is compared to its latest closing price of $20.21.
+On average, stock market experts give LSCC an Buy rating.
+The average 12-month price forecast for this stock is $18.72, with the high estimate being $25.00, the low estimate being $18.00 and the median estimate amounting to $23.50.
+This is compared to its latest closing price of $19.70.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Lattice Semiconductor Corporation [LSCC] is sitting at 4.83.
 This is compared to 1 month ago, when its average rating was 4.80.